-Potential future treatment for Huntington's disease?Watch
+Potential future treatment for Huntington's disease?Watch this thread

 Huntington’s breakthrough may stop disease: http://www.bbc.co.uk/news/health-42308341

 (PS Please move thread if it doesn't belong in "News", if "Health" is more appropriate)

 One thing I don't quite understand is how this breakthrough can help find treatment for other neurodegenerative diseases such as Parkinson's and Alzheimer's.
 While the cause of Huntington's is quite clear (i.e. an error in the huntingtin gene) this is not the case for Parkinson's for example.
 Most researchers BELIEVE that Parkinson's is caused by a combination of genetic and environmental factors but there are only hypotheses (i.e. the Braak theory, threshold theory, etc.)

 Maybe the the article refers to the fact that the breakthrough could lead to developments in reducing alpha synuclein levels in the brain which most researchers agree is what treatment for Parkinson's should be aimed at.
 But even if a treatment is developed that targets a GENE which may code for alpha synuclein (the function of which is unknown), will this stop Parkinson's being developed later in life?

 Sorry I kind of strayed from the Huntington's topic.